hosseinbahak/sepano/README.md

 </p>

-Sepano is a basic api base store that provides jwt for users to authentication and request calls.
+shipnow is a basic api base store that provides jwt for users to authentication and request calls.

 ## How to run
 clone the project to your local machine. you can build and run dockerfile or run by virtual env.

+virtual environment:

 virtualenv .venv

 source .venv/bin/activate

+pip install -r requirement.txt

 python manage.py runserver 0.0.0.0:8000